zoffixznet/perl6.party/drafts-and-ideas.md

 * *Perl 6: What Ye take So Ye Shall gather*: (shit title?) explanation of gather/take.
 Be sure to include examples of `take`ing from called subroutines and so on.
-* *Perl 6 Core Hacking: Gramatically Incorrect*: find a grammar bug and explain how to trace and debug these.

 **Need a lot more Core Hacking posts!!**